bethanmanley/genome_annotation/README.md

-# gene_annotation
+# genome_annotation
+Series of scripts associated with the genome annotation of Rhizophagus irregularis.

-Annotation using BRAKER2 for Rhizophagus irregularis
+# Annotation using BRAKER2 for Rhizophagus irregularis
 # Using BRAKER2 from conda.
 Create in this order

 conda create --name braker2 augustus braker2